mohitmishra786/exploring-os/src/day-27-file-allocation-methods.md

 ---
 # File Allocation Methods

-Let's break this down step by step, with detailed explanations followed by implementations.

 ## **1. Introduction**
 File allocation methods determine how files are physically stored on disk storage devices.
 These methods are crucial for **_efficient storage utilization_** and **_quick file access_**, directly impacting system performance and storage efficiency.